MarkNuar/Project_SE2/DD/2DD.md

 **getUnsafeAreas**

 This method is used for fetching from the database all the pseudoreports issued within 300 meters from the given position.
-A pseudoreport is like a report, but containing only info about violation's type, date and time of issuing.
+A pseudoreport is like a report, but containing only info about violation's type, date, time and position.

 **Parameters**